gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "The one that had legs like a stork chased them right into the arms of the big one hauling the cage.
 I tried to trip it up, but..."
-He gestured helplessly with the silver machinery fastened to his forearms.
+He shook his head.
 "I'm sorry.
-I just didn't have enough juice."
+I just don't have the strength I used to."

-"Looked to me like you had plenty of juice," the mayor said firmly, clapping him on the shoulder.
+"You looked plenty strong to me," the mayor said firmly, clapping him on the shoulder.
-"The way you were throwing all those rocks around?
+"The way you were throwing all those rocks at 'em?
-Looked like a damn hailstorm.
+Looked like a damn avalanche.
 Never seen anything like it."

-"That wasn't me," Special Leaf protested, but the mayor had already turned away to start barking orders at the militia.
+"I didn't do that," Special Leaf protested, but the mayor had already turned away to start barking orders at the militia.
 Salvage the scraps of armor that had been knocked off the bots during the fight.